SamBri/busmanagementsystem/README.md

 # busmanagementsystem
+Bus management system with receipt generation.

+# Locate file
+Executable file(busmanagementsystem.exe) found under bin/Debug.
+Receipt generation is automatic can be found under bin/Debug after program compilation and execution.
+Location of receipt.txt can change based on target folder selected, Debug or Release when compiling.
+Default target is Debug.
-Bus management system with receipt generation executable file found under bin/debug code can also be compiled by running main.cpp on any c++ IDE.
+Code can also be compiled by running main.cpp on any c++ IDE.